 #After IF($UseIntegratedAuth -eq 1) { $SqlSplat = @{ SqlInstance = $SQLInstance } } ELSE { $SqlSplat = @{ SqlInstance = $SQLInstance SQLCredential = $Cred } } $JobUpdatesplat = @{ Database = 'msdb' query = 'sp_update_job' commandtype = 'StoredProcedure' } Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - USER_DATABASES - FULL"; enabled = $UserFULLBackups} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - USER_DATABASES - DIFF"; enabled = $UserDIFFBackups} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - USER_DATABASES - LOG"; enabled = $UserLOGBackups} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_DatabaseBackup - SYSTEM_DATABASES - FULL"; enabled = $SystemFULLBackups} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_DatabaseIntegritycheck - SYSTEM_DATABASES"; enabled = $SystemIntegrity} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_DatabaseIntegritycheck - USER_DATABASES"; enabled = $UserIntegrity} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_IndexOptimize - USER_DATABASES"; enabled = $indexOptimize} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_CommandLog Cleanup"; enabled = $CommandLogCleanup} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_CycleErrorLog"; enabled = $CycleErrorLog} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_Output File Cleanup"; enabled = $OutputFileCleanup} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_sp_delete_backuphistory"; enabled = $DeleteBackupHistory} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_sp_purge_jobhistory"; enabled = $PurgeJobHistory} Invoke-DbaQuery @SqlSplat @JobUpdatesplat -SqlParameter @{ job_name = "_MAINT_sp_whoisactive data collection monitoring"; enabled = $EnableWhoisactiveJob}

 The second is far more readable and easier to update the parameters across all of the commands should any need to change.
-This also is a good transition to a few more interesting points about splatting.
+This also gives us a good transition to a few more interesting points about splatting.

 You can use multiple splats in the same command.